Data Access Management > Data access policies > Creating data de-identification rules

 13Save the rule.

 You can create multiple cell-level de-identification sections within a rule.
 Follow the same procedure for each section.
-Your updates take effect when you publish the policy associated with the rule.
+Your updates take effect when the policy associated with the rule is published.